Generative Adversarial Networks for Weakly Supervised Generation and Evaluation of Brain Tumor Segmentations on MR Images: Datasets

-To form the primary target dataset, the native (T1-weighted), post-contrast T1-weighted, T2-weighted, and T2 Fluid Attenuated Inversion Recovery (T2-FLAIR) volumes from the open source BraTS 2020 dataset containing HGG and LGG tumors were first randomly divided into training, validation and test cohorts using 80/10/10 splits.
-Each volume was then preprocessed by first cropping each image and segmentation map using the smallest bounding box which contained the brain, clipping all non-zero intensity values to the 1 and 99 percentiles, normalizing the cropped volumes using min-max scaling, and then randomly cropping and padding the volumes to fixed patches of size $128 \times 128$ along the coronal and sagittal axes, as done by \citet{henry_brain_2020} in their work with BraTS datasets.
+To form the primary target dataset for this study, the native (T1-weighted), post-contrast T1-weighted, T2-weighted, and T2 Fluid Attenuated Inversion Recovery (T2-FLAIR) volumes from the open source BraTS 2020 dataset containing high-grade glioma (HGG) or low-grade glioma (LGG) were first randomly divided into training, validation and test cohorts using 80/10/10 splits.
+Each volume was then preprocessed by first cropping each image and segmentation map using the smallest bounding box which contained the brain, clipping all non-zero intensity values to the 1 and 99 percentiles, normalizing the cropped volumes using min-max scaling, and then randomly cropping and padding the volumes to fixed patches of size $128 \times 128$ along the coronal and sagittal axes, as done by Henry et al. \cite{henry_brain_2020} in their work with BraTS datasets.
 The volumes and segmentation maps were then split into axial slices to form sets of stacked 2D images with 4 channels $x^k \in \mathbb{R}^{4, H, W}$, forming the set $X = \{x^0, ..., x^k, ..., x^{N - 1}\}$, where $N$ is the number of images in the dataset, and both $H$ and $W$ are $128$ when training.
 Slices with more than 50\% of voxels equal to zero were removed from $X$.
 Only the training set of the BraTS dataset was used because it is the only one with publicly available ground truths.

 The dataset offers ground-truth segmentations which have to be converted to binary labels to match the weakly supervised task.
 The segmentations are provided as values that are 0 where there are no tumors and an integer between 1-4 depending on the region of the tumor in which a voxel is located.
 As this work focuses solely on segmenting the whole tumor, a new set of ground truths $Y = \{y^0, ..., y^k, ..., y^{N - 1}\}$, $y^k \in \mathbb{R}$ is defined, where for each slice $y^k$ was assigned $0$ if the corresponding segmentations were empty, and $1$ otherwise.
+To account for images with tumors that are too small to be effectively segmented, small labels were removed using morphological erosion.